bbauska/W3Cx-2of5/README.md

-**Note: **There are several other semantic inline elements such as <abbr>, <cite> and <code> that should be used in preference to <span> where possible.
+**Note: **There are several other semantic inline elements such as <abbr>, <cite> and <code> that should be used in preference to &lt;span&gt; where possible.

 <h4>Why two paragraph tags don't work</h4>

-In the first <span> example, we said that nesting two paragraph elements was invalid HTML.
+In the first &lt;span&gt; example, we said that nesting two paragraph elements was invalid HTML.

 <p>Hi everyone!
 My name is Alexa and I work
 for <p class="company">ABC Company</p></p>

-After reading an opening tag <p>, if the browser sees another <p> or any other block level element including <div>, it will automatically close the first open <p> for you.
+After reading an opening tag <p>, if the browser sees another <p> or any other block level element including &lt;div&gt;, it will automatically close the first open <p> for you.
 Nesting one paragraph tag in another is not valid because the browser will consider them as two paragraphs one after the other.
 Even though you close the paragraphs